-And remember that there is a rejection fee of R300 plus VAT if the debt counsellor decides that you can manage your debt, so you really must be battling.
+And remember that there is a rejection fee plus VAT if the debt counsellor decides that you can manage your debt, so you really must be in a bad financial situation.

 How it works

 2. Give your payslip, your ID document and all your monthly repayments to the debt counsellor.
-You’ll also need to provide a monthly budget of other expense, such as food and petrol.
+You’ll also need to provide a monthly budget of other expenses, such as food and petrol.